MicrosoftDocs/azure-docs/articles/machine-learning/how-to-manage-models.md

 ---

 > [!NOTE]
 > You can still use model assets from the v1 SDK or CLI.
-Full backward compatibility is provided.
+V2 provides full backward compatibility.
 All models registered with the v1 CLI or SDK are assigned the type `custom`.

-## Register a model in the model registry
+<a name="create-a-model-in-the-model-registry"></a>
+## Model registration

 [Model registration](concept-model-management-and-deployment.md) lets you store and version your models in your workspace in the Azure cloud.
 The model registry helps you organize and keep track of your trained models.
 You can register models as assets in Azure Machine Learning by using the Azure CLI, the Python SDK, or the Machine Learning studio UI.